 When I see them, I see the God who created them.

-The created is always less than the Creator.
+The creation is always less than the Creator.

 I've never seen anything like that before.